KsheerajP/Projects/Parkinson-Disease-Detection/README.md

 This project focuses on building a machine learning-based pipeline to detect early signs of Parkinson’s Disease using voice recordings.
 It aims to offer a non-invasive, low-cost method that could assist in remote diagnostics and telehealth applications.

 ## Accessing the Code
-If you're interested in exploring the full source code of this project, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/ksheerajprakash) or email me at `ksheerooo@gmail.com`.
+If you're interested in exploring the complete code of this project, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/ksheerajprakash) or email me at `ksheerooo@gmail.com`.
 I’ll be happy to provide access upon request.

 🔗 GitHub Repository (private): [https://github.com/KsheerajP/Parkinson-Disease-Detection](https://github.com/KsheerajP/Parkinson-Disease-Detection.git)